mgulsoy/arnedb/README.md

 # ArneDB [![Go Report Card](https://goreportcard.com/badge/github.com/mgulsoy/arnedb)](https://goreportcard.com/report/github.com/mgulsoy/arnedb)
-ArneDB is an embedded document (NoSql) database.
+ArneDB is an embedded document (NoSql) database implemented in pure GO.
 There is no server implementation.
 Just import the package and GO.

 ArneDB is not a high-performance database.
 There are a lot of database products which